OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 Per the gamemaster, advantage (ADV) may apply to any single die roll or when using multiples of dice (dice pools).
 Under such circumstances, add an extra die to the roll and use the higher results; discard the low die.

-Typically, advantage is granted to a character when <!--add copy here-->.
+Typically, advantage is granted to a character when `Work In Progress`.

 #### Disadvantage

 Per the gamemaster, disadvantage (DIS) may apply to any single die roll or when using multiples of dice (dice pools).
 Under such circumstances, add an extra die to the roll and use the lower results; discard the high die.

-Typically, disadvantage is granted to a character when <!--add copy here-->.
+Typically, disadvantage is granted to a character when `Work In Progress`.

 ## Conventions